kaba-labs/.github/profile/README.md

 ## A Quick Overview

-Kaba is a secure platform that will transform the way we think about personal computers.
+Kaba is the secure platform that will transform the way we think about personal computers and security.
+At Kaba we use a techique we call "Bi-directional Isolatrion™" to create a software airgap as our prevention foundation.
+You no longer need slow virtual machines to run applications that could be a threat.

 The plan is to build the most Secure, Dveloper firendly, and Enterprise ready workspace.
 A workspace that doesn't depend on anything physical or even the operating system Kaba is running on.
-"Bi-directional Isolatrion&trade;".

 ## The Plan